dangeru/awoo/README.md

 - Moderation for bans
 	- prefetcher
-- Moderation for moving posts between boards
+- Make `/move/:post` prettier
-	- prefetcher
+	- should janitors move posts only inbetween the boards they moderate?
 - Make `/ip/:addr` prettier
 	- add ban duration
 - Rules for each board